2007 Dundee City Council election

 Elections to Dundee City Council were held on 3 May 2007, the same day as the other Scottish local government elections and the Scottish Parliament general election.

 The election was the first one to use the new 8 wards created as a result of the Local Governance (Scotland) Act 2004, each ward will elect three or four councillors using the single transferable vote system form of proportional representation.
 The new wards replace 29 single-member wards which used the plurality (first past the post) system of election.

 The SNP had the largest number of seats but the council was initially controlled by a Labour and Liberal Democrat coalition, with the support of the Conservatives.
-This changed after a March 2009 By Election result tipped the balance in the SNPs direction.
+This changed after a March 2009 by-election result tipped the balance in the SNPs favour.

-Election results

-The votes and percentage of vote share are based on first preference votes.